ABOUT THE COMMUNITY

 Solar for Sustainable Development

-One year after the devastating earthquakes that struck Nepal, there is still great need in Dhapchung.
-Lacking access to electricity, families in Dhapchung have relied on expensive, unreliable, and toxic non-renewable energy sources for their lighting and cooking.
+One year after the devastating earthquakes that struck Nepal, there is still great need in Dhapsung.
+Lacking access to electricity, families in Dhapsung have relied on expensive, unreliable, and toxic non-renewable energy sources for their lighting and cooking.
 Read the full story here.

 Powering Women Entrepreneurs